Go to content

 Completion rates

-For mandatory courses, like compliance training, you need a 100% course completion rate.
+For mandatory courses, like compliance training, you need a high course completion rate.
 However, not all development programs are mandatory.
 When online training or scheduled events in a classroom setting don’t yield high completion rates, you need to know why.
 By analyzing dropout rates, you can gain insight into why learners leave.
 For example, poor scheduling or insufficient resources may make the program challenging or impossible for busy employees to stick with.

-Employee engagement
+Employee engagement and learning effectiveness

 Most business leaders are familiar with the importance of employee engagement in the workplace.
 But did you know that learner engagement is equally essential when it comes to effective learning?
 Engaged learners who are invested in the program are more likely to retain the information over time.
 They’ll also use what they’ve learned in the workplace.